 Their partnership lasted more than 35 years until they decided it was time to retire.
 The company began a transition of ownership in 2005 to current president Chris Davis and current vice president Erik Miller.
 Davis and Miller were already minority owners in the company.

-With expertise in both public and private building, the architects at PWArchitects specialize in everything from educational building to multifamily housing, often pivoting between multiple projects at a time.
+With expertise in both public and private buildings, the architects at PWArchitects specialize in everything from educational buildings to multifamily housing, often pivoting between multiple projects at a time.
 “As architects, we’re natural born multitaskers, so we lend ourselves to being able to jump from one project to the next,” says Davis.